 Leaving the commune of Agen, you can start your barging through France adventure by travelling past the many-arched Agen canal bridges and the 11th-century Moissac Abbey.
 Boating down the Baïse River, you will soak up the overwhelmingly green French landscapes that roll by the river and canal banks.

 As you head west from Agen, you will arrive in the medieval town of Nerac, home to Henri IV’s 15th-century château.
-Choosing to visit the south-west when looking for a canal boat for hire in France opens up a whole world of routes all over the Gascogne.
+Choosing to visit the south-west when looking for a canal boat holidays for hire in France opens up a whole world of routes all over the Gascogne.

 This region links both the Atlantic and Mediterranean coasts together with a series of waterways, and as a result, you can enjoy the best of both French cultures.